Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 They did that to us.

-They showed us what the powers of Congress can do, and then they he should be investigated because he lied to the world about his interactions with Charmella, who was a whistleblower, and I can't stress it enough, that started a presidential impeachment.
+And then he should be investigated because he lied to the world about his interactions with Charmella, who is a whistleblower, and I can't stress it enough, that started a presidential impeachment.

-Now your history is way better than mine, but I can't remember the last time a president was actually impeached.
+Now, your history is way better than mine, but I can't remember the last time a president was actually impeached.

-But my problem was what I was saying was the lawyers representing the Democratic Party on that impeachment.
+But my problem was, what I was saying was the lawyers representing the Democratic Party on that impeachment, one of the lead lawyers was Adam Schiff presenting the case to the Senate.

 The Senate acts as a jury in a presidential impeachment trial.

-And what you're referring to is that the Senate voted down, found Trump not guilty of any crimes or improprieties related to that impeachment charge.
+And what you're referring to is the Senate voted down, found Trump not guilty of any crimes or improprieties related to that impeachment charge.

 But the guy that found and manufactured the evidence with Charmella was the prosecutor in the case against the target of the investigation.

-That is the ultimate from a prosecutorial standpoint, conflict of interest.
+That is the ultimate, from a prosecutorial standpoint, conflict of interest.

-But he knew what he was doing, and he thought he would never get exposed.
+But he knew what he was doing and he thought he would never get exposed.

-We now see what I've been saying for years that I thought he met with him for sure, and it will come out, and it now has.
+We now see what I've been saying for years that I thought he met with him for sure and it will come out and it now has.

-Yeah, there is a course.
+Yeah, there is, of course.

 A lot of guys I used to work with.

-You know, a lot of folks have to stay quiet, and I understand why, but a lot of folks that are out after 20, 30 years in the bureau are saying, why is he being retaliated against?
+You know, a lot of folks have to stay quiet and I understand why, but a lot of folks that are out after 20, 30 years in the Bureau are saying, why is he being retaliated against?

-And beyond that, they're saying the reason America doesn't trust the FBI anymore is because you, Chris Ray and company, along with his um Jackal partners in Congress, have destroyed its integrity because you keep lying to the American public.
+And beyond that, they're saying the reason America doesn't trust the FBI anymore is because you, Chris Ray and company, along with his Jackal partners in Congress, have destroyed its integrity because you keep lying to the American public.

 You keep bringing political investigations.

-And you know, we have to uh you know conclude on the whistleblower stuff, but we'll stay on it, and um I think it's going to be you know just an explosive topic.
+And, you know, we have to conclude on the whistleblower stuff, but we'll stay on it.

 I don't think you've seen any real damaging information yet.